-The proposed costs are realistic to accomplish the proposed effort.
-The cost proposal delineates and justifies all expenses including those incurred to support subcontractors and consultants.
+The proposed costs are reasonable and realistic for the work proposed.
+Estimates are "realistic" when they are neither excessive nor insufficient for the effort, to be accomplished.
+The proposal documents all anticipated costs including those incurred to support subcontractors and consultants.
 The parsing of costs by task, performer, category, and time is concise and consistent with the proposed work plan.

-IARPA recognizes that undue emphasis on cost may motivate offerors to propose low-risk ideas and to staff the effort with junior personnel in order to be competitive.
+IARPA recognizes that undue emphasis on cost may motivate offerors to offer low-risk ideas and to staff the effort with junior personnel in order to be competitive.
 IARPA discourages such cost strategies.
 Innovative cost reduction approaches such as management concepts that maximize direct funding for technology and minimize overhead expense are encouraged.